darkshade9/aq2world/archive/README.md

     1. For example, changing a link from http://aqmd.telefragged.com to https://assets.aq2world.com/archive/websites/aqmd.telefragged.com makes the link usable again
 7. Resolve PHP/cgi-bin links
     1. Determine if the link is simply trying to reach another part of the website.
 Some sites had PHP or cgi-bin logic to determine what to do when clicked, but if it's just referencing another part of the site, update the link to the html document instead

+## Things that may never work again

+* Any cgi-bin/PHP links
+    * Commonly used for message boards
+* Images or files that archive.org doesn't have
+* Any links to telefragged downloads or GameSpy